Deafblind Awareness Week Event 2025

 Christmas Party and Plans for 2025

 The Dual Sensory Impairment Project held an annual Christmas party in mid-December!
 We celebrated 2024’s achievements, discussed challenges, solutions and big plans for 2025 projects, chatted about our holiday fun and ate a delicious array of food!
-Our chief cheerleader Suzie was absent, although we mustn’t feel sorry for this as she was in France enjoying her beautiful new apartment, …
+Our chief cheerleader Suzie was absent, although we mustn’t feel sorry for this as she was in France enjoying her beautiful new house, …

 Save Sight Institute Family Day – Part 3: Social-Haptic Communication Workshop Notes